68 Sights in Brno, Czechia (with Map and Images)

 Show sight on map

 The Church of the Annunciation of the Virgin Mary is a parish church of the Roman Catholic parish in Brno-Tuřany, standing on an ancient Marian pilgrimage site.
 From the point of view of monument care, the church is an immovable cultural monument.
-The church is located on the eastern side of Hanácká Street in the centre of Brno's Tuřany district and is their dominant feature.
+The church is located on the eastern side of Hanácká Street in the centre of Brno's Tuřany district and is a prominent landmark.

 Wikipedia: Kostel Zvěstování Panny Marie (Brno) (CS)